Build: Delivery with Live Project Progress

-For product managers, engineering leads and CTOs whose teams ship with coding agents – and who need to adapt sprints, tickets and roles so that speed doesn't come at the cost of stability.
+For product managers, engineering leads and CTOs whose teams ship with coding agents – with Live View for real-time progress instead of sprint-end surprises.

 From code assistance to agentic AI: four levels